-- 1. to provide students with a broad and balanced body of historical knowledge and an appreciation of the nature and purpose of the discipline - 2. to enable students to develop the ability to locate, analyse and interpret historical sources and communicate their findings in an appropriate manner - 3. to enable students to develop a wide range of generic and transferable skills of value in graduate employment - 4. to provide students with the opportunity to become independent learners by developing their research and archival skills.
+- 1. to provide students with a broad and balanced body of literary and historical knowledge and an appreciation of the nature and purpose of the disciplines - 2. to enable students to develop the ability to locate, analyse and interpret historical sources and communicate their findings in an appropriate manner - 3. to enable students to develop a wide range of generic and transferable skills of value in graduate employment - 4. to provide students with the opportunity to become independent learners by developing their literary and historical research and archival skills in a supportive environment.